gu-fan/riv.vim/README.rst

     | It should have '|' at the begining
     | It can have multiple lines

   | This is a line block

-  | This is the second line
+  | This is the second line (github did not render it correctly as it have div)

   It's highlighted and folded.